r-lib/actions/check-r-package/README.md

   parameter of `rcmdcheck`.
 It must be an R expression in single quotes.
 - error-on - default `"warning"`.
 Arguments to pass to the `error-on` parameter of `rcmdcheck`.
 It must be an R expression in single quotes.
-- upload-artifacts - default `false`.
+- upload-snapshots - default `false`.
 Whether to upload all testthat snapshots as an artifact.
 - upload-results - default `false`.
 Whether to upload check results for successful runs too.